Prone Y-Raise

 How to perform Prone Y-Raise:

-• Starting Position: Lie face down on a flat surface with your arms extended overhead at approximately 45 degrees to the sides and thumbs pointing up, forming a Y-shape with your body.
-Engage your core and maintain a flat back throughout the exercise.
+• Starting Position: Lie face down on a flat surface with your arms extended overhead at approximately 45 degrees to the sides and thumbs pointing up, shoulders externally rotated, forming a Y-shape with your body.

 Breathing Technique:

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
+Experiment with what you're comfortable with and let you perform your best.
+For starters, you can try the following:

-• Exhale: Exhale forcefully at the top, or gradually as you descend.
+• Exhale: Exhale at the top/end position.

 • Neutral Spine: Maintain a neutral spine throughout the movement to prevent strain on your lower back.
-This means avoiding any excessive arching or rounding of your spine, keeping it in a straight line from head to toe.
+There's no need for any spinal extension.

 • Additional Information: